 Car travel is popular in Australia, and most Aussies take to the road over Easter and during the six-week holiday season from mid-December to the end of January.
 North Americans will find it easier and cheaper to travel outside of peak season, particularly between February and April (before Easter) and in October or November when prices are cheaper and weather is pleasant.

 All the major international rental car brands are based in Australia.
-Prices can be quite high at around $50 AUD or more a day, with lower rates for seven-day hire.
-Low-cost companies can charge half that price, but they may use older cars and/or restrict the areas of travel.
+Prices can be quite high, with lower rates for seven-day hire.
+Low-cost companies charge less, but they may use older cars and/or restrict the areas of travel.
 Local company Bayswater Car Rental, which has depots in Sydney and Perth, is popular for its low rates and cheaper insurance.